-Daily SynerVoice Messages are sent to parents on the occasion of every unexcused absence.
+Daily messages are sent to parents on the occasion of every unexcused absence.
 Teachers, when concerned, will make direct communication with parents.
 Attendance information may be accessed on Power-School.
-A Warning Letter will be mailed home on the eight absence of any kind in any course.
-A Meeting may be required with the student, parent and grade level administrator once a student accumulates over 10 absences.
-The student may lose their credit once they have exceeded 12 absences.
+A meeting may be required with the student, parent and grade level administrator once a student accumulates over 10 absences.
+The student may lose their credit once they have exceeded this.